kubeflow/website/content/docs/gke/deploy/monitor-iap-setup.md

      kubectl describe -n istio-system managedcertificate gke-certificate
      ```

-     The status field should have information about the current status of Certificate.
+     The status field should have information about the current status of the Certificate.
      Eventually, certificate status should be `Active`.

 1. Wait for the load balancer to report the back ends as healthy: